Kromelky/AndersenCourses/1_Homework 22.09/README.md

 ansible_sudo_pass=%your sudo pass
 ````

+For changing application settings such as protocol, port or default location in Andersen role vars section.
+(/roles/Andersen/vars).

 #### Remote server requirements

-If your debian 10 using minimal configuration. "sudo" should be installed before you start
+If you're debian 10 using minimal configuration. "sudo" should be installed before you start

 ````
 su -